 B.A., The Chinese University of Hong Kong, 1994

-Dr. Ngai has taught courses in communication studies, multicultural education, integrating Indigenous education, and English as a second/foreign langauge in Shanghai, Hong Kong, and Missoula since 1995.
+Dr. Ngai has taught courses in communication studies, multicultural education, integrating Indigenous education, and English as a second/foreign langauge in Shanghai, Hong Kong, Addis Ababa, and Missoula since 1995.

-Phyllis Ngai grew up in Hong Kong and has lived in Missoula for 17 years.
-Dr. Ngai has taught in four cultures (Hong Kong, China, Ethiopia, and United States) and conducted research on four continents (Asia, North America, Africa, and Europe).
-Recently, as a volunteer, she helped build houses for the needy in Guatemala.
+Phyllis Ngai grew up in Hong Kong and has lived in Missoula for 20 years.
+Dr. Ngai has conducted research and lectured at universities in various countries on four continents, including Camboida, India, China, Ethiopia, and Norway.
+Two years ago, as volunteers, she and her family helped build houses for the needy in Guatemala.

 Other Peer-reviewed Publications: